Daddy & Daughter Dungeons & Dragons

 Sara in her Wizard outfit

 Early in 2009 (February, I think), Sara started playing D&D with us.
 I asked her what kind of character she wanted to make and she instantly shouted out "Spellbinder!"
-She even has a wizard costume that she wears when we play on Sunday nights.

 Sara seems to know exactly what spell she wants to learn every time she levels up.
 Some examples of her replies: